kahboom/syndesis-site-test/source/index.html.md

 Syndesis utilizes a browser-based interface that allows users to easily create and manage integrations using pre-defined connections.

-Thanks to the power of Apache Camel, Syndesis allows users to integrate all widely used services and software, transforming data on demand.
+Thanks to the power of <a href="http://camel.apache.org/" target="_blank" rel="nofollow" title="Camel">Apache Camel</a>, Syndesis allows users to integrate all widely used services and software, transforming data on demand.

 Switch between the designer in your browser and code in your IDE for full control and flexibility.